 Nutrient Depletion by Drug Class

 Prescription drugs are supposed to make you feel better.
 Ideally, the goal is to put you back on your feet so that you can recover without taking daily medication.
 If you want to increase the effectiveness of pharmaceutical drugs, take a holistic approach to your healing that includes full-body care.
 Replenishing your vitamin and mineral stores should be part of the conversation — and will play a vital role in your healing journey.

 Antidepressants or Selective Serotonin Reuptake Inhibitors (SSRIs)

 However, they can have major effects on your nutrient stores and leave you feeling worse over time.
-Common deficiencies include COQ10, melatonin, vitamin B, vitamin C, and magnesium.
+Common deficiencies include calcium and vitamin D.

-This begs the question: can you take magnesium with antidepressants?
+This begs the question: can you take vitamin D with antidepressants?
 Yes!
-In fact, many patients report that their antidepressants work better over time with a magnesium supplement added.
+In fact, many patients report that their antidepressants work better over time with a vitamin D supplement on board.
 The goal is to eventually wean yourself off of the antidepressant and let your body continue to recover on its own.
-This transition may be easier if there’s adequate magnesium in the body.
+This transition may be easier if there’s adequate vitamin D in the body.